First Pages Writing Competition

 Kaye Baillie is the award-winning author of fiction and non-fiction children’s picture books and The School Magazine short stories for ages 7+.
 Many of her picture books have won awards including CBCA Notable Mizuto and the Wind and CBCA Shortlisted When the Waterhole Dries Up which was included in over 80,000 Australian government school and toddler book packs.
 More about Kaye here.

 Sue Lawson is an award-winning young adult and children’s author, with a passion for young people, writing and reading.
 Sue collaborates with other writers, including Boonwurrung Elder, Aunty Fay Stewart Muir.
 Together they create books that explore and celebrate Australia’s First Nations’ people and their rich culture and history.
-Aunty Fay and Sue’s books include best-selling Respect and Always Was, Always Will Be.
+Aunty Fay and Sue’s books include best-selling Respect and CBCA award-winner Always Was, Always Will Be.
 More about Sue here.

 categories

-1. PB - picture book fiction/non-fiction 3-8 yrs
+Category 1 - PB - picture book fiction/non-fiction 3-8 yrs

-2. OR - older readers incl. chapter books, middle-grade and young adult 7-18 yrs
+Category 2 - OR - older readers incl. chapter books, middle-grade and young adult 7-18 yrs

-3. THEME - all children’s books with a “COLLABORATION” theme - think teamwork, cooperation, sharing, inclusiveness, community 3-18 yrs
+Category 3 - THEME - all children’s books with a “COLLABORATION” theme - think teamwork, cooperation, sharing, inclusiveness, community 3-18 yrs

 2026 dates